When Your Academic Background Haunts You - The Regret of "If Only I'd Gone to That University"

 The Reality of a Credential-Driven Society

 Japan remains a credential-driven society.
 "Academic filters" exist in job hunting, and starting salaries differ by university ranking.
-According to a Ministry of Health, Labour and Welfare survey, the lifetime earnings gap between university graduates and high school graduates is roughly 60 million yen.
+Surveys indicate that the lifetime earnings gap between university graduates and high school graduates reaches tens of millions of yen.
 This reality forms the breeding ground for academic insecurity.

 However, the correlation between academic credentials and life satisfaction is not as strong as many assume.
-A large-scale Gallup survey (2014, 30,000 respondents) found no statistically significant correlation between a university's "rank" and graduates' life satisfaction or workplace engagement.
-What actually influenced life satisfaction was not the university's rank but the quality of experiences - whether students had at least one mentor during their studies and whether they worked on projects they were passionate about.
+Multiple large-scale studies show no strong correlation between a university's "rank" and graduates' life satisfaction or workplace engagement.
+What actually influences life satisfaction is not the university's rank but the quality of experiences - whether students had at least one mentor during their studies and whether they worked on projects they were passionate about.
+In other words, what you did at university matters far more than which university you attended.

 The Psychology of Academic Insecurity